atabegruslan/Travel-Blog-Laravel-5-8/readme.md

     - https://swagger.io/blog/api-development/swaggerhub-101-ondemand-tutorial/
     - https://apihandyman.io/writing-openapi-swagger-specification-tutorial-part-1-introduction/
     - https://www.youtube.com/watch?v=xggucT_xl5U
-- Permission
-- Only admin can view log
-- Make all features use log
 - Better if notifications are triggered by events (and event listeners)
 - Fix FCM
     - Notification shouldn't should be send to the same person as many times as the number of users.